Amoxichilllin/Tarkov-Intel/Readme.md

 **[Click Here to Open the Tool](https://amoxichilllin.github.io/Tarkov-Intel/)** *(Note: If the link doesn't work, ensure GitHub Pages is enabled in Settings)*

 ## Setup Guide (First Time Only)
 To sync your personal progression, you need a **Read-Only API Token** from TarkovTracker.
-This ensures the tool loads **your** quests, not mine.
+This ensures the tool loads **your** quests.

 1. Go to [TarkovTracker.io Settings](https://tarkovtracker.io/settings/).
 2. Under "API Tokens", click **Create Token**.